Has your ELK stack fallen over one too many times? We can help - click here to see how >>

 From there, you should consider the cost of inaction (see the cost centers identified above) within your TCO calculation.
 In other words, how much will not having a log analytics solution cost you?

 Beyond the hard numbers, be sure to map the intangible benefits – including the potential to drive bottom line revenue by discovering previously unidentified insights.
-One other aspect to think about is how log analytics can complement existing observability investments, such as a security information and event management (SIEM) platform or an application performance monitoring (APM) tool.
+One other aspect to think about is how log analytics can complement existing observability investments, such as a security information and event management (SIEM) platform or an observability tool.

 If you are using a costly log analytics solution, such as the ELK stack, it might be time to consider a more cost-efficient alternative.
 A true TCO analysis of your ELK stack must include the cost of administration and maintenance, as well as difficult trade-offs for data retention.
 Fortunately, the unique ChaosSearch architecture and technologies consume far fewer resources than a comparable ELK stack, providing cost savings of up to 80%.